Pteratato/Oasis/Oasis [CH3].md

 “They will not take my son,” he said again, and his eyes were no longer empty.

-“Well… about the pharos…” Janus ventured, “...unless we plan to stick to the Wall like barnacles forever, we need a specialist.
+“Well… and about our pharos…” Janus ventured, “...unless we plan to stick to the Wall like barnacles forever, we need a specialist.
 I can’t fix it.”

 “So it’s settled, then.
 We break into Octavia, get my son, and kidnap an engineer on the way out.
 Then we can finally be rid of this godforsaken hellhole.
-Maybe finally go somewhere we can make into a real home.”
+Maybe go somewhere we can make into a real home.”

-—
+---

 Dawn spread her frosted fingertips over the Sprawl, again whispering promises of cold on the horizon.
 Somewhere, a dog barked nonstop, and in the distance wagons rattled to life, but the humble town was primarily silent.

-Janus and Hahn found Brimwylf huddled in the corner of Anna’s shack, crying softing into his arms.
+Janus and Hahn found Brimwylf huddled in the corner of Anna’s shack, crying softly into his arms.
 He didn’t understand what was happening, and the threat of his happy home breaking apart shook him to his core.

 Janus soothed his brother with hopeful, cajoling words, and knowing that the best way to distract Brims was with a task, sent him off to the junkyard to find batteries.

 With that accomplished, Hahn and Janus set about prospecting the Sprawlers for whatever information they could uncover.
 The hunter was calm now, but Janus watched him carefully, keenly aware that he was now the only one capable of checking Hahn’s unpredictable temperament.

-Janus told Hahn about the priest, and the words made the hunter’s skin crawl.

 Hahn cloaked his intentions in the guise of regular, post-hunt business, which he typically conducted after returning to the Sprawl.
 He ensured that the prey they’d brought back had been properly butchered, and the meat separated, packaged, and preserved as it should be.
 He paid the appropriate individuals their due from the money collected at the Outpost, and he delivered supplies he’d purchased to their respective establishments.
 While he did these things, he slipped in a few extra questions, made a little more conversation than usual, and gleaned what he could.

+Janus told Hahn about the priest, and the information made the hunter’s skin crawl.

 He and Janus weren’t leaders, per se, but due to the nature of their roles – one to provide meat and the other to maintain their defenses – they had a level of authority within the Sprawl that was unmatched.
 Even the surliest of Sprawlers begrudgingly obliged questions from Hahn – or risked losing their meat rations – and the pair of them were able to join breakfast circles in any corner of the Sprawl.